Ragnyll/toy-pay/README.md

 - Negative Withdraws are not allowed (you can't add money to an ATM by taking out debt).
 - Any transaction made to a locked account is denied and therefore not tracked
 - Disputing a currently disputed transaction is an invalid partner action and should be ignored
-- The reversing a transaction part of a dispute is ignored in interest of the clause "this means the avaiable funds should decrease by the amount disputed..."
+- The reversing a transaction part of a dispute is ignored in interest of the clause "this means the available funds should decrease by the amount disputed..."
+- If there is an error in the input (ie: a dispute contains an amount) than the program should continue.

 ## Testing Methodology
 - Unit tests for all individual functions